leonelgalan/cloudfront-signer/README.markdown

 Alternatively, place a copy of cloudfront-signer.rb (and the cloundfront-signer sub directory) in your lib directory.

-In either case the signing class must be configured - supplying the path to a signing key.
+In either case the signing class must be configured - supplying the path to a signing key, or supplying the signing key directly as a string along with the `key_pair_id`.
 Create the initializer by running:

 ```
 bundle exec rails g cloudfront:install
 ```

 and customizing the resulting `config/initializers/cloudfront-signer.rb` file.

+### Generated `cloudfront-signer.rb`

+    AWS::CF::Signer.configure do |config|
+      config.key_path = '/path/to/keyfile.pem'
+      # config.key = ENV.fetch('PRIVATE_KEY') # key_path not required if key supplied directly
+      config.key_pair_id  = "XXYYZZ"
+      config.default_expires = 3600
+    end

 ## Usage